bhitov/snapconnect/README.md

 **As a partner who wants to improve communication**, I want to understand our positive-to-negative interaction ratio and receive specific advice on how to increase positive interactions, so that we can build a more supportive and loving relationship.

 ### Future Features
-**As someone seeking to improve platonic friendships** *(coming soon)*, I want relationship coaching that helps me navigate friend dynamics and resolve conflicts, so that I can maintain healthier long-term friendships.
+**As someone seeking to improve platonic friendships**  I want relationship coaching that helps me navigate friend dynamics and resolve conflicts, so that I can maintain healthier long-term friendships.

-**As a group chat member** *(coming soon)*, I want AI-powered insights about group dynamics and suggestions for improving communication within our friend group, so that we can avoid misunderstandings and strengthen our collective bond.
+**As a group chat member** I want AI-powered insights about group dynamics and suggestions for improving communication within our friend group, so that we can avoid misunderstandings and strengthen our collective bond.

 ## Tech Stack